 At least two weeks before the exam is to take place, three things must happen:

 - An Exam Scheduling Form must be submitted.
-This allows the Graduate School to run a final audit on your POS.
+This allows the Office of Graduate Education to run a final audit on your POS.

-- Thesis students must send their thesis pretext pages to the Graduate School.
-Non-thesis students are not required to send anything to the graduate school.
+- Thesis students must send their thesis pretext pages to the Office of Graduate Education.
+Non-thesis students are not required to send anything to the Office of Graduate Education.

 - A defendable copy of your thesis must be distributed to your committee.
 Most, but not all, faculty also require their non-thesis students to distribute a defendable copy of their project report to their committee, so check with your major professor as to what they require of you.